DeceitfulDragon/FennecBot/README.md

 The bot is currently in development, along with this Readme.md file (Expect changes!)

 ## Notice
-The Bot will not work correctly from just cloning the git repository, as a few functions that depend on the SQlite3 files will be missing.
+Cloning the repository will not work, as certain files using SQLite3 will be missing.
-However, you can use a working version of the bot on the [RBS Discord Server](https://discord.gg/MRWmhmX).

-**Extra Note:** The bot is currently not hosted properly, as I'm trying to get it hosted on my Raspberry Pi, so expect for the bot to not be online 24/7.

 ## Usage
-Default prefix is '//'.

 [under construction]

 ## Built With: